 A disk array set up with part of the combined storage capacity used for storing duplicate information about the data stored in that array.
-This makes it possible to regenerate the data if a disk failure occurs.

-read-writeback mode A recovery mode in which each read operation recovers plex consistency for the region covered by the read.
+This makes it possible read-writeback mode A recovery mode in which each read operation recovers plex consistency for the region covered by the read.
 Plex consistency is recovered by reading data from blocks of one plex and writing the data to all other writable plexes.

-root configuration The configuration database for the root disk group.
-This is special in that it always contains records for other disk groups, which are used for backup purposes only.
+The configuration database for the root disk group.
+This is special in that it always root configuration contains records for other disk groups, which are used for backup purposes only.